 Water wings?
 Oh yes.
 That’ll be for the six-sided open-air heated pool.
 Jump in, chill out, but don’t towel off just yet.
 Then it’s off to the games shed.
 Fussball, pool, or just a little man (or woman)-cave downtime with a book and a head full of dreams?
 Your holiday.
 Your call.

 Inside, spaces are equally sumptuous.
 Two giant living areas come awash with sofas and sheepskin rugs.
 Dig out the Lego, the pirate ships, the Trivial Pursuit and the dolls’ house.
-Or just fiddle with the Skybox until something fantastic pops up.
 Bed down amid goose-down duvets and heavy curtains.
 Try to get up tomorrow.

 If the terrace were a monster, it would gobble up the whole of the North Cotswolds.
 But wait, it is a monster.
 A yeti of a thing.
 A south-facing yeti.
 Get the barbie going, uncork the wine, stare dreamily at the picket fence and the hills beyond.
 Life could be worse.